Mogren Fortress

 Mogren Fortress (also known as Fort Mogren, Fort Jaz and Jaz troop) is a ruined fortress overlooking the Budva Riviera and Adriatic Sea in the municipality of Budva built by the Austrian Empire in 1860.

-The fortress is set on the Spas Hill above the Mogren 2 Beach 1km to the west of the Budva Old Town.
+The fortress is set on the Spas Hill above the Mogren 2 Beach 1 km to the west of the Budva Old Town.
 Today, only the walls of the fortress and World War II bunkers remain.

 The fortress is accessible by car (E65 & E80 Budva-Tivat road) and by a short hike up the hill from the Mogren 2 Beach below.

 History

 Construction

 The fortress, originally named Fort Jaz, was built in 1860 by soldiers of the Austrian Empire as a barracks and military base to defend the western borders of Budva and control all roads leading to the city.

 The fortress was designed in a rectangular shape with high walls and towers on each corner.
 The fortress is set 110 m on the Spas Hill above the Mogren 2 Beach 1 km to the west of the Budva Old Town and 2 km from the Budva city centre.
 The Budva Old Town, Sveti Nikola Island and Jaz Beach are visible across the sea.